Scenario Based Learning in Financial Literacy

 Learning Challenge

-Participants were entering programs with:
+Participants entered programs with:

 -

-Persistent misconceptions about retirement readiness
+Misconceptions about retirement readiness

 -

-Limited opportunities to test decisions under realistic constraints
+Limited opportunities to test decisions

 -